 Remember ‘Free Willy’?
 That movie makes you create a soft corner for whales in your heart.
-But whales aren’t as cute as the movie portrays them.
+But whales aren’t as cute as the film portrays them.

 I don’t mean they are like sharks, the bloodthirsty monster you saw in ‘Jaws.’
 But if you have read Moby Dick, you would know what I am talking about.

-Does that mean you should be on the lookout on a boating trip?
+Does that mean you should be on the lookout for a boating trip?
 Are whales dangerous to boats?
 Or is it just a myth?

 You will find the answers to all your questions in this article.
 Keep reading!